 The hosting companies have server administrators who look after troubleshooting and maintaining the server so that it will always perform at its peak for your convenience.
 This includes, but is not limited to, updates and software that might be needed.
 You might be wondering why one would go this route instead of just getting a full server for your site?
 Well, a major factor would be the price.

-It is much cheaper to use a single partition on a Shared server versus shouldering the entire cost of a server.
+When compared to the best VPS Hosting in India, Shared hosting is much cheaper, as you have to pay only for a single partition on a Shared server rather than shouldering the entire cost of a server.
 Adding to that the fact that you would get the same resources as when you have a whole server to yourself.
 The other reason besides cost is the amount of traffic you think your site will receive.
 If your site is relatively new and therefore not very popular, it will enjoy less traffic, which is perfect for Shared hosting.
 It will not tax the server to provide for your website as well as the myriad other sites that will be on it.

 Features of Shared Hosting